harshilkandoi/report-submission-template/Report (Week 4).md

  - <ins>_Power Output:_</ins>
  	1. _Vortex Nano_ – 1 metre (3.3 ft) high and 3 W nominal power output.
 Designed mainly to bring energy to off-grid locations for low-power systems.
  	2.  _Vortex Tacoma_ – 2.75 metres (9.0 ft) high and 100 W nominal power output.
 Designed mainly for small-scale residential and rural autonomous operation.
- - <ins>_Cost:_</ins>  Implement cost of this windmill is 48% less than the normal windmill and requires very less maintenance due to less moving parts.
+ - <ins>_Cost:_</ins>  Implement cost of this windmill is 48% less than the normal windmill and requires very less maintenance due to less moving parts.The home-based Vortex Bladeless windmill has an installation cost of about 17,000 INR

 ---